IN THIS SECTION

 Protecting and stewarding coastal land is central to our mission.
 We conduct science to advance land management and protection that will benefit fish and wildlife.
 We focus on upland and intertidal resource management issues that include development, invasive species, resource use, habitat alteration, and climate change—the major drivers of ecological change in the Great Bay estuary.

 - Picking our Battles: With invasive species that is!
-We teamed up with more than 120 partners to develop a state-wide map to help combat invasive plant species.
+We teamed up with more than 120 partners to develop a state-wide map to help manage invasive plant species.
 Learn more >

-- New Hampshire SLAMM: In 2014, we led an effort to run the Sea Level Affecting Marsh Migration Model for all of New Hampshire.
+- New Hampshire SLAMM: In 2022, we led an effort to rerun the Sea Level Affecting Marsh Migration Model (SLAMM) for all of New Hampshire.
 The goal?
-Understand how habitats could shift in response to sea level rise.
+To understand how habitats will shift in response to sea level rise using updated, high resolution data to refine the model that was first run in 2014.
 Learn more >

-- Trails for People and Wildlife: This statewide mapping tool is used by state agencies to assess existing trails and site new ones in a wildlife-friendly way.
+- Trails for People and Wildlife: This statewide mapping tool provides guidance to help people locate trails that will allow people to enjoy nature and wildlife to thrive.
 Learn more >

-- Landscape Scale Marsh Resilience: We are developing a way to assess tidal marsh resilience at the landscape scale through GIS-based metrics of marsh condition, vulnerability to sea level rise, and potential for adaptation.
+- Landscape Scale Marsh Resilience: Working with research reserves across the country, we developed a way to assess tidal marsh resilience at the landscape scale through GIS-based metrics of marsh condition, vulnerability to sea level rise, and potential for adaptation.
 Learn more >